distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The conditional-asset market remains separate and simply uses the insured outcome claim as collateral.
 The impact oracle takes `probability_a(t)` from the secondary-market price of the outcome-A claim, not the provider's fee-inclusive mint quote.
 Because the claims retain standard payoffs, the ordinary two-outcome decomposition applies without a cross-market multiplicity adjustment.

 Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability outcome.
 It reduces the capital cost of betting against overpriced low-probability claims and therefore, ceteris paribus, improves their pricing accuracy.
-It also makes more outcome claims available as collateral for conditional impact futures.
+It also makes more outcome claims available as collateral for conditional impact contracts.
 These improvements support a wider eligible probability band than the separately fully collateralised design, and reduce hedging costs.

 ## Is this relevant to futarchy (decision markets) or only outcome-conditional markets?